Welcome to IJC

 The Independent Journalist Collective is a membership organisation.
 Membership does not confer legal authority, special privileges, or guaranteed access to any location, event, institution, court, council, parliamentary facility, or restricted area.
 Access decisions remain at the discretion of the relevant authority or event organiser.

-NZ Media World is a "Not for Profit" division of Spinning Planet Limited (Operating since 2002), that is owned by Brynn Neilson.
+The Independent Journalist Collective (IJC) was created and is managed by NZ Media World which is a "Not for Profit" division of Spinning Planet Limited (Operating since 2002) that is owned by Brynn Neilson.